+Every 24 months, I return to Venice for a week of art watching known as press week at the Venice Biennale.
+It’s an intense period as the entire ontemporary art world flocks to Italy to celebrate art.
 Over the decades, the press preview for the exhibition has evolved from a quiet industry event for artists, gallerists, and journalists to 72 solid hours of art and hobnobbing with the Pantheon of Glitterati — art, fashion, literature, and film folk from all over.
-As soon as I arrive in Venice, I have to be ready for nonstop exhibitions, openings, and cocktail parties.
-Style, efficiency, and fun are my goals — and the same can be said for anyone visiting the Biennale.
-My suitcase is a balanced mix of form and function, organized Matryoshka-style.
-Here’s a peek inside.
+This not a lot of downtown and even less outlets to recharge.
+This means that my suitcase has to contain a balanced mix of form, function and style.

 The Biennale is more than an all-day affair — I’m out the door by 8 a.m., photographing Venice street scenes, perusing every pavilion in the Venetian Arsenal and gardens, visiting collateral events, and partying late into the evening.
 The Biennale doesn’t just kill my feet, it quickly and painfully kills my phone, a.k.a. my life source.
 Because there is nothing worse than trying to find a free outlet in Venice, I always bring an extra battery pack, and lately it’s been a pretty rose gold case that snaps right onto my phone.
 If I’m feeling extra gamey, I bring two. ($100)

 The Biennale is not just freeze frame art, it’s panoramic performance.
 For the rare times I broadcast on Facebook Live, I love giving the full 360-degree experience so viewers can choose what they want to see. ($199)

 My handbag has to be stylish and easy to carry.
 I love Kasia Dietz totes for her choice of vintage fabrics, which are perfect for the exhibition’s artsy vibe.
 I also make sure to have one of her clutches, for a quick switch to evening glam. (€70)